Tokhalyan/E-come-web/README.md

 * WHEN I test API POST, PUT, and DELETE routes in Insomnia
 * THEN I am able to successfully create, update, and delete data in my database

+## Description
+* This is a back end for an e-commerce website.
+The back end is built using Express.js and Sequelize.
+* Users can use any of the API clients to test the back end.
+* There are 3 main routes for Products, Categories, and Tags.

+## Built with
+* Node.js
+* Express.js
+* MySQL

+## Installations
+* dotenv
+* sequelize
+* express
+* mysql2
+* nodemon (DevDependencie)

+## Contribution
+Made with ❤️ by Shahen Tokhalyan